williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 The `id_token` JWT consists of three period-separated, base64-encoded JSON segments: [a header](#header), [the payload](#payload), and [the signature](#signature.

+ID tokens should always be [validated](#validating-id-tokens) by the client to ensure their integrity.

 ### Header

 ~~~json